datacarpentry/python-ecology-lesson/_episodes/06-loops-and-functions.md

 Let's break down the parts of this name:

-* The first part is simply some text that specifies the directory to store our data file in (data/yearly_files/) and the first part of the file name (surveys): `'data/yearly_files/surveys'`
+* The first part is some text that specifies the directory to store our data file in (data/yearly_files/) and the first part of the file name (surveys): `'data/yearly_files/surveys'`
 * We can concatenate this with the value of a variable, in this case `year` by